 Vegetables are the lifeblood of my healthy meal preps, so naturally, I need a lot of them every week.

-What’s the best, most time-efficient way to cook up a bunch of vegetables?
+But they can take some time to prep, let’s be real.
+The best, most time-efficient way to cook up a bunch of vegetables?
+Roast them!

 - When you apply heat to vegetables through any cooking method (steaming, boiling, microwaving, roasting), they lose some nutrients.
 But that doesn’t mean they’re no longer healthy!
 If roasting vegetables makes them taste amazing to you, keep doing it because it’s better than not eating them.

-- That being said, some vegetables, when roasted, have more to offer in terms of nutrients and this method of cooking makes it easier for your body to absorb them.
+- That being said, some vegetables, when roasted, have more to offer in terms of nutrients.
+Additionally, this method of cooking makes it easier for your body to absorb them.

 - Root vegetables are the probably the best when roasted, but you can pop any veggie in the oven and make it taste amazing (as long as you keep an eye on some of the smaller and thinner ones, like kale and asparagus!).

 Obviously, not all veggies are made the same.
-Each group has different optimal cooking times!
+Each group has different optimal cooking times.
 How long you cook veggies also depends on how small you chop them.
 Roasting a whole potato takes a lot longer than roasting a potato chopped into wedges!
+And if you’re dicing it into 1-inch pieces, it’s even faster.

 When roasting veggies at 425 degrees, here’s how long they’ll need to stay in the oven: